SigmaHQ/sigma-specification/specification/sigma-correlation-rules-specification.md

 The purpose is to cover a detection like:

-* X invalid login alerts on a unique host
+* X invalid login alerts on a unique host.
-* Invalid login alert on the same host but from X remote
+* Invalid login alert on the same host but from X remote.
-* Alert A, B and C in the same timespan
+* Alert A, B and C in the same `timespan`.

 # Correlation rules